mehami24/LATN102/translation2.md

 > It is the present participle of morior.
 It is singular, present, active, masculine, nominative

 Identify felle.
 Why does Hyginus use this case?
-> felle is neuter ablative❌ plural passive perfect.
-It is ablative because it is giving more information about the direct object.
+> felle is neuter ablative❌ singular.
+It is ablative because it is the instrument being used.

 Identify the form of tinctas.
 > feminine plural accusative perfect passive